gutengeek/gg-bought-together/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+GG Bought Together is a powerful & easy to create frequently bought product on a single product page.

+== Description ==

+[Plugin Document](https://wpdocs.gitbook.io/gg-bought-together-for-woocommerce/) | [Free Support](https://themelexus.ticksy.com/)  | [More Plugin](https://gutengeek.com/gutenberg-plugins/)

 **GG Bought Together** is a powerful & easy to create frequently bought product on a single product page.
 This Frequently Bought Together for WooCommerce plays an important role in your WooCommerce shop to boost sales and increase profits from cross-selling marketing strategy drastically.
 When using WooCommerce Bought together, your shop can suggest related products automatic for assistant to additional purpose & usage.
 It's a smart way to introduce products to better customers' experience in your shop.

-== Description ==

-[Plugin Document](https://wpdocs.gitbook.io/gg-bought-together-for-woocommerce/) | [Free Support](https://themelexus.ticksy.com/)  | [More Plugin](https://gutengeek.com/gutenberg-plugins/)

 ## Powerful features of GG Frequently Bought Together for WooComerce:
 * Advanced search with SKU, title, phrase or sentence